taylorjg/TennisScoreboard/README.md

 * Very basic UI that can display a single game
 * A couple of buttons to manually score points for player 1 / player 2
 * Support the ability to enter a series of points and then click a button to replay them
-* Use of RxJS to repley the points
+* Use of RxJS to replay the points

 ### Phase 2